 Talia Naamat, LL.B., Adv.
-(2004, Bar Ilan University) is a legal researcher in the field of comparative human-rights and international law at the Kantor Center for the Study of Contemporary European Jewry.
+(2004, Bar Ilan University) and a Master’s degree in Comparative religion (2015, Tel Aviv University), is an attorney and legal researcher in the field of comparative human-rights and international law at the Kantor Center for the Study of Contemporary European Jewry.

 Elena Pesina, Law Degree (2003, Higher School of Economics, Moscow, Russia) and an LL.M. in Global Governance and Human Rights (2016, Tel Aviv University).
 She is currently pursuing a Ph.D. in International Law at the University of Auckland (New Zealand).

 Giovanni Matteo Quer, Ph.D. in International Studies (2011, University of Trento, Italy), and an LL.M.
 (2007, University of Trento, Italy).
-He is currently pursuing a second Ph.D. in the History of the Middle East at Tel Aviv University, and is a legal researcher at the Kantor Center for the Study of Contemporary European Jewry.
+He is currently pursuing a second Ph.D. in the History of the Middle East at Tel Aviv University, and is the Director of the Kantor Center for the Study of Contemporary European Jewry.

 South East Asia

 Papua New Guinea